Huntington Mall

 Huntington Mall is an enclosed shopping mall in the village of Barboursville in Cabell County in the U.S. state of West Virginia.
-Currently the largest mall in West Virginia, it opened on February 18, 1981 and features more than 150 retailers.
-Anchor stores include Dick's Sporting Goods, JCPenney, Macy's, TJ Maxx, HomeGoods, and a Cinemark theater.
-Other major tenants include Books-A-Million, Old Navy and a trade school known as Woody Williams Center for Advanced Learning and Careers which is under construction.
+The largest mall in West Virginia, it features more than 150 retailers.
+Anchor stores include Dick's Sporting Goods, JCPenney, Macy's, TJ Maxx, HomeGoods, a Cinemark theater, and Woody Williams Center for Advanced Learning and Careers which is a trade school.
+Other major tenants include Books-A-Million and Old Navy.
 The mall is owned by Cafaro Company of Youngstown, Ohio.

 History

-Before the Huntington Mall opened, Lazarus would open on February 5, 1981.
-The Huntington Mall officially opened on February 18, 1981.
-It was located about 12 miles east of downtown Huntington near exit 20 of Interstate 64.
+Lazarus opened on February 5, 1981, two weeks before the mall itself opened on February 18.
+It is located 12 miles east of downtown near Interstate 64.

-At the time, it included Lazarus, Stone & Thomas, and Sears as its anchor stores.
-JCPenney would open after the mall on April 22, 1981.
-When the mall's Foot Locker store opened, tennis player Bobby Riggs made an appearance at the mall, challenging mall employees to a game of tennis.
+Initially, Lazarus, Stone & Thomas, Sears, and JCPenney, which opened in April 1981, were the anchor stores.
+When the Foot Locker store opened, Bobby Riggs made an appearance, challenging mall employees to a game of tennis.
 Phar-Mor, a discount pharmacy chain, was later added to the mall as its fifth anchor in 1990.

 Stone & Thomas was converted to Elder-Beerman in 1998 when the chain was acquired.
 A year later, Borders Books & Music opened its first West Virginia store at the mall.
 Old Navy, Steve & Barry's and local chain Dawahares were later added to the mall as well.
-After Phar-Mor closed in 2002, it became the second Dick's Sporting Goods in the state.
+After Phar-Mor closed in 2002, the location became the second Dick's Sporting Goods in the state.

-In mid-2008, it was announced that Cinemark would open a new movie theater at the mall, replacing the vacated six-screen complex that closed in 2006 and an adjacent cafeteria (which used to be Morrison's Cafeteria).
-This new theater opened in early 2009.
-Borders Books closed in 2011, due to the company's bankruptcy.
-Books-A-Million later replaced it.
-Parent company The Bon-Ton closed the Elder-Beerman in the mall on January 31, 2016, and the space was split among Forever 21, TJ Maxx, and HomeGoods.
+In 2009, Cinemark opened a new movie theater at the mall, replacing the vacated six-screen complex that closed in 2006 and what had been Morrison's Cafeteria.
+Borders closed in 2011, due to the company's bankruptcy and was replaced by Books-A-Million.
+The Bon-Ton closed Elder-Beerman in 2016, and the space was split among Forever 21, TJ Maxx, and HomeGoods.

-On August 6, 2019, Sears announced it would be closing its location at the mall in late October, while the auto center closed in late August.
-Later that year on October 2, 2019, Forever 21 announced that it would also be closing in late 2019 after filing for Chapter 11 Bankruptcy.
+Sears closed its store in 2019, as did Forever 21.

-On November 3, 2023 Dave & Buster's announced that it will be opening a location within the mall at the prior Forever 21 location.
+Dave & Buster's moved into the mall in 2024, at the prior Fun City location.

-Woody Williams Center for Advanced Learning and Careers is currently under construction and is taking up both floors of the former Sears.
-The building is expected to house a trade school which will open in 2026.
+Woody Williams Center for Advanced Learning and Careers is now located on both floors of the former Sears.